dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Great tragedy has come to us, and we are meeting it with the best that is in our country, with courage and concern for others because this is America.
-This is who we are.
+  It is easy to hate and it is difficult to love.
+This is how the whole scheme of things works.
+All good things are difficult to achieve and bad things are very easy to get.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1364 days)